Sale Alert — Early Black Friday mattress sales are live.

 Our Verdict

 The Birch is a latex hybrid with an overall thickness of 11″.
-It has a 1.0″ quilted cover, a 2.0″ hole-punched organic latex comfort layer, and an 8.0″ pocketed coil base.
+It has a 1.0″ quilted cover, a 2.0″ perforated organic latex comfort layer, and an 8.0″ pocketed coil base.

 Birch comes in a single firmness, 7 out of 10, which gives the mattress a slightly firm feel.
 If you’re specifically looking for a softer feel, you might want to opt for the Birch Luxe.
-The Luxe has a medium-firm feel, ranking 6 out of 10 on the firmness scale.
+The Luxe has a medium-firm feel, rated at a 6 out of 10 on the firmness scale.

-In our performance tests, the Birch earns an overall score of 9.44, ranking it within the top 3% of all mattresses tested and one of the best hybrid mattresses with a latex comfort layer that we’ve tested to date.
+In our performance tests, the Birch earned an overall score of 9.35, ranking it within the top 3% of all mattresses tested and one of the best latex hybrid mattresses we’ve tested to date.

-The price for the Birch is $1,499 for a queen, which is 5% less than the average latex hybrid.
-This makes Birch the first mattress on this list to have a price that falls below the average as well.
+The price for the Birch is $1,499 for a queen, which is 23% less than the average latex hybrid, a savings of $435 compared to the average.

 Click here to read the full Birch review.